Khirbet Zanuta: 20th century

+21st century

+2000s-2010s

 In 2007, Zanuta residents, assisted by the Association for Civil Rights in Israel, filed a joint petition to the High Court of Justice asking that the Civil Administration provide them with a complete construction plan.
 As a result of the petition they received an interim order from the court.
 In 2011, an Israeli NGO Regavim, whose objective, according to Hass is 'to protect what it calls national (Jewish) land and to demolish Palestinian structures built without a permit,' revived the case, filing an amicus curiae request, at which the state of Israel then submitted a full reply to the Zanuta villagers' petition.

-As one of a dozen villages in the South Hebron Hills, Zanuta has been slated for demolition by the IDF, and the villagers are to be expelled from Area C of the West Bank to areas under Palestinian authority (Area A or Area B).
-The Israeli civil administration claims that the demolition order is related to the fact that it lies directly over an archeological site recognized under the British mandate, and therefore regularisation of their village structures is ruled out.
-Archeologist Avi Ofer, who did his doctoral research on the area, has expressed astonishment at the extent of the area -120 dunams (30 acres), - defined as the "Zanuta archaeology site" by the Civil Administration.
-In his view the real site covers half or less that size.
+As one of a dozen villages in the South Hebron Hills, Zanuta was slated for demolition by the IDF, and the villagers wee to be expelled from Area C of the West Bank to areas under Palestinian authority (Area A or Area B).
+The Israeli civil administration claimed that the demolition order was because Zunata lies directly over an archeological site recognized under the British mandate, and therefore regularisation of their village structures is ruled out.
+Archeologist Avi Ofer, who did his doctoral research on the area, expressed astonishment at the extent of the area -120 dunams (30 acres), - defined as the "Zanuta archaeology site" by the Civil Administration.
+In his view, the real site covers half or less that size.

 To The Guardian one shepherd stated: "We have no choice but to be here, this is how we were raised and this is how we live,"...
 "The only thing we know how to do is raise sheep.
 We can only do that here.”

-According to Amira Hass, while calling for the demolition of Palestinian villages, Israeli authorities have approved construction in Jewish settlements on more imposing archaeological sites, such as the settlement at Tel Rumeida in Hebron, or in Jerusalem itself.
+According to Amira Hass, while calling for the demolition of Palestinian villages, Israeli authorities approved construction in Jewish settlements on more imposing archaeological sites, such as the settlement at Tel Rumeida in Hebron, or in Jerusalem itself.
 The state declared that the military were not obliged to find a solution for the villagers, and demands that they be moved out to ad-Dhahiriya.
 In response to petitions by the villagers, the High Court has ruled that the state had 30 days to find a solution to the impasse either by providing permits or making appropriate arrangements for the villagers.

-On 29 August 2012 the Israeli governing authority in the West Bank destroyed two cisterns, some used to catch rainfall, used by Khirbet Zanuta shepherds and farmers.
+On 29 August 2012, the Israeli governing authority in the West Bank destroyed two cisterns, some used to catch rainfall, used by Zanuta shepherds and farmers.
 Three others were destroyed at nearby Khirbet Anizat.
 Together they lost five sheepfolds, two tents, a tin shack and two improvised food storage sheds.
-According to Khirbet Zanuta residents one of the cisterns was hundreds of years old.
+According to Zanuta residents one of the cisterns was hundreds of years old.
 Some of the cisterns were created with the assistance of a Polish NGO.

+Legal battles regarding the demolition of the village continued into October 2013.